lake-wg/authz/draft-selander-ace-ake-authz.md

 The domain authenticator has a private key and corresponding public key PK_A used to authenticate to the device.

-The domain authenticator needs to be able to locate the AAA server of the device for which the Loc_S is expected to be sufficient.
+The domain authenticator needs to be able to locate the AAA server of the device for which the LOC_S is expected to be sufficient.
 The communication between domain authenticator and AAA server is mutually authenticated and protected.
 Authentication credentials used with the AAA server is out of scope.
 How this communication is established and secured (typically TLS) is out of scope.

 ## AAA Server

-The AAA server has a private DH key corresponding to G_S to decrypt the identity of the device (see {{p-as}}).
-Authentication credentials used with the domain authenticator is out of scope.
+The AAA server has a private DH key corresponding to G_S, which is used to secure the communication with the device (see {{p-as}}).
+Authentication credentials and communication security used with the domain authenticator is out of scope.

-The AAA server provides the authorization decision for enrolment to the device in the form of a (potentially signed) CBOR encoded voucher.
+The AAA server provides the authorization decision for enrolment to the device in the form of a CBOR encoded voucher.
 The AAA server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_D).

-The AAA server need to be available during the execution of the protocol.
+The AAA server needs to be available during the execution of the protocol.

 ## Lightweight AKE